 From my early acquaintance with Lausanne I had always cherished a secret wish that the school of my youth might become the retreat of my declining age.
 A moderate fortune would secure the blessings of ease, leisure, and independence: the country, the people, the manners, the language, were congenial to my taste; and I might indulge the hope of passing some years in the domestic society of a friend.
-After travelling with several English,1 Mr. Deyverdun was now settled at home, in a pleasant habitation, the gift of his deceased aunt: we had long been separated, we had long been silent; yet in my first letter I exposed, with the most perfect confidence, my situation, my sentiments, and my designs.
+After travelling with several English, 1 Mr. Deyverdun was now settled at home, in a pleasant habitation, the gift of his deceased aunt: we had long been separated, we had long been silent; yet in my first letter I exposed, with the most perfect confidence, my situation, my sentiments, and my designs.
 His immediate answer was a warm and joyful acceptance; the picture of our future life provoked my impatience; and the terms of arrangement were short and simple, as he possessed the property, and I undertook the expense of our common house.
-Before I could break my English chain it was incumbent on me to struggle with the feelings of my heart. the indolence of my temper, and the opinion of the world, which unanimously condemned this voluntary banishment.
+Before I could break my English chain it was incumbent on me to struggle with the feelings of my heart, the indolence of my temper, and the opinion of the world, which unanimously condemned this voluntary banishment.
 In the disposal of my effects, the library, a sacred deposit, was alone excepted.
 As my post-chaise moved over Westminster Bridge I bade a long farewell to the "fumum et opes strepitumque Romæ."
-2 My journey, by the direct road through France, was not attended with any accident, and I arrived at Lausanne nearly twenty years a" The smoke, and the wealth, and the street-noise of Rome."-Horace, Odes, B. III., xxix.
-12.
+2 My journey, by the direct road through France, was not attended with any accident, and I arrived at Lausanne nearly twenty years after my second departure.
+Within less than three months the coalition struck on some hidden rocks: had I remained on board I should have perished in the general shipwreck.